 - 1. Ark's Smoke Free Policy states that support workers should not be exposed to second hand smoke when supporting you at home, in a vehicle or when supporting you in the community as these are considered our workplaces. - 2.
-Ark support staff will work with you to provide a safe environment for them by involving you in the process of how to achieve a smoke free workplace and agreeing what has to be in place prior to, and during support time. - 3.
-Any changes to your smoking habits will be documented in your Good Life Plan and regularly reviewed with you and your key worker. - 4.
-If you cannot change your smoking habits after agreeing to changes you must discuss this with your key worker as Ark staff may refuse to enter your home to support you when they are exposed to second hand smoke. - 5.
+Ark support staff will work with you to provide a safe environment for them by involving you in the process of how to achieve a smoke free workplace and agreeing what must be in place prior to, and during support time. - 3.
+Any changes to your smoking habits will be documented in your Good Life Plan and regularly reviewed with you and your support team. - 4.
+If you cannot change your smoking habits after agreeing to changes you must discuss this with your support team as Ark staff may refuse to enter your home to support you when they are exposed to second hand smoke. - 5.
 Ark promotes discussion and regular reviews to resolve any problems with providing a smoke free workplace for our staff, but ultimately if an agreement cannot be reached a decision on whether to continue with supporting you will need to be considered by Ark managers.

-Key Team Member -
+Support Team Member - Ark Manager -

-ARK Manager -